top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

 Expect `dist-upgrade` to take quite a long time (up to 2 hours).

-## Raspberry PI Config
+## Raspberry Pi Config

-The Raspberry PI is not accessible by SSH by default.
+The Raspberry Pi is not accessible by SSH by default.

 Run `raspi-config`: